Keyboard shortcuts

 typestringAlways "announcement"

-listingTypestringOne of the listing types below
+listingTypestringOne of Listing types

 tickers = data["ticker"].split(",") # ["ABC", "DEF", "GHI"]